 |18 August 2015||Other Incidents|

 On August 18, 2015, Costa Cruises officially canceled its ship visits to the Turkish ports Istanbul and Izmir for the remainder of 2015.
 These 2 call ports in Turkey were replaced by alternative ports in Greece and Italy, and on some itineraries – with Valletta Malta.
 These itinerary changes affected 3 Costa Crociere ships – Deliziosa (October and November), Costa neoClassica (August through December) and Costa Pacifica (September, October, and November).
 The decision came in response to the terrorist attack on the US consulate (Istanbul, Aug 10).

 |18 May 2014||Propulsion / Power Loss|

-On May 20, the voyage was officially cancelled.
+On May 20, the voyage was officially canceled.
 As compensation, all passengers were offered free shore excursions and tours in Valencia, plus 50% refund and EUR 100 PP in onboard credit.

-On May 20, Costa Crociere arranged charter flights and flew to Genoa and Rome all Deliziosa passengers with scheduled disembarkation in these Italian ports (part of the cancelled itinerary).
-The next scheduled cruises (starting May 20 from Civitavecchia-Rome and May 21 from Savona) were also cancelled.
+On May 20, Costa Crociere arranged charter flights and flew to Genoa and Rome all Deliziosa passengers with scheduled disembarkation in these Italian ports (part of the canceled itinerary).
+The next scheduled cruises (starting May 20 from Civitavecchia-Rome and May 21 from Savona) were also canceled.